wp-plugins/homepage-pop-up/readme.txt

 Donate link: http://magneticlab.ch/mlabpopup/
 Tags: homepage, popup, pop-up, jquery, custom, custom popup, index, admin, mlab, magneticlab Requires at least: 3.5.0
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Plugin for adding a simple jquery pop-up on the home page.
-Add a title and important information on your home page without getting blocked by AdBlock.
+Add a title andan important information on your home page without getting blocked any by AdBlock.

 == Description ==

 Just add a simple jquery pop-up on the home page.
-Add a title and important information on your home page without getting blocked by AdBlock.
+Add a title and an important information on your home page without getting blocked by any AdBlock.

 = Tested on =
-* Mac Firefox 	:)
-* Mac Safari 	:)
-* Mac Chrome	:)
-* PC Safari 	:)
-* PC Chrome	    :)
-* PC Firefox	:)
-* iPhone Safari :)
-* iPad Safari 	:)
-* PC ie7	    :S
+* Chrome (PC, MAC), Firefox (PC, MAC), Safari (PC, MAC, iPhone, iPad), ie7-11 (PC).

 = Website =
 http://www.magneticlab.ch/